bwz3rbot/Mention-X/README.md

 Now you may run the bot by double-clicking __run.bat__ or running this command: `node src/bot.js`

-To activate the bot on a specific submission, you must send it a *mention* by calling its username then passing a command.
+To activate the bot on a specific submission, you must reply to the post in a top level comment and send the bot a *mention* by calling its username then passing a command.
 For example:

 ```
 u/SnootyScraper !xpost